jmrossi98/genre_detect/README.md

 <br />

 ## Accuracy/Error Eval
-Test accuracy plot of the model I trained and saved at models\rnn_genre_classifier.h5
+Test accuracy plot of the training process to find the default model (models\rnn_genre_classifier.h5).
+This was selected as the model with the best validation accuracy throughout all epochs.

 <br />